RCRA

 US EPA Authorizes Revisions to Florida Hazardous Waste Program and Opens 30-Day Comment Period

-The US EPA has authorized revisions to Florida’s hazardous waste program under RCRA, aligning state-level management with current federal standards.
-Operators in Florida should verify that waste handling and disposal practices meet the updated state requirements to mitigate enforcement risks under the newly authorized framework.
+The US EPA has authorized revisions to Florida’s hazardous waste program to align state-level management with current federal RCRA standards.
+Regulated entities in Florida should verify that waste handling and disposal practices meet these updated requirements to mitigate compliance and enforcement risks under the new framework.

 public-inspection.federalregister.govUnited StatesUnited States